-Largest primary revenue sources FY 2022
+Largest primary revenue sources FY 2023

-- Federal and State grants and programs 39.6%-Includes federal and State government grants and programs awarded as assistance to the County and its residents, including highway user tax revenues for authorized transportation purposes. - County property taxes 21.8%-Levied and collected from property owners based on the assessed value of real and personal property within the County.
+Federal and State grants and programs 44.7%-Includes federal and State government grants and programs awarded as assistance to the County and its residents, including highway user tax revenues for authorized transportation purposes.
+This balance has increased in recent years due to increases in federal funding for the Emergency Rental Assistance Program, American Rescue Plan Act (ARPA), National Infrastructure (Build) Grant, as well as other State and federal operating grants.

+County property taxes 18.8%-Levied and collected from property owners based on the assessed value of real and personal property within the County.

-Largest primary expense purposes FY 2022
+Largest primary expense purposes FY 2023

-- Public safety 42.5%-Costs for protecting the County's persons and property with the largest portion for County jail operations, County Sheriff's office services, probation services, and Flood Control District operations. - Health and welfare 18.3%-Costs for general operation, oversight, and administration of County operations, including property assessments and taxes, budgeting and finance, and elections.
+- Public safety 38.4%-Costs for protecting the County's persons and property with the largest portion for County jail operations, County Sheriff's office services, probation services, and Flood Control District operations. - Health and welfare 19.4%-Public assistance and institutional care for individuals who are economically unable to provide for themselves, including required State shared sales taxes withheld for Arizona's long-term care system.

-County's net position increased in FY 2022
+County's net position increased in FY 2023

-County revenues were \$185.5 million greater than its expenses, increasing total net position to \$738.6 million at June 30, 2022.
+County revenues were \$241.5 million greater than its expenses, increasing total net position to \$983.0 million at June 30, 2023.
 Net position includes all assets, such as buildings, vehicles, and cash and investments, less all liabilities, such as unpaid pension and other payroll obligations, long-term debt, and accounts payable.
 None of this net position is unrestricted, meaning some is not in spendable form, and the rest is restricted by external parties.

-1 The certified public accounting firm Walker & Armstrong, LLP conducted these audits under contract with the Arizona Auditor General in accordance with Arizona Revised Statutes §41-1279.21.
+The certified public accounting firm Walker & Armstrong, LLP conducted these audits under contract with the Arizona Auditor General in accordance with Arizona Revised Statutes §41-1279.21.